Organic Acid Testing: Brain Fog, Anxiety & Fatigue

 When to Consider Organic Acid Testing

-• Persistent brain fog or cognitive fatigue
+Persistent brain fog or cognitive fatigue Krebs cycle intermediates, neurotransmitter metabolites

-• Chronic fatigue or post-viral symptoms
+Chronic fatigue or post-viral symptoms Mitochondrial markers, oxidative stress indicators

-• Suspected gut dysbiosis with neurological features
+Suspected gut dysbiosis with neurological features Microbial metabolites (HPHPA, D-arabinitol)

 Next Steps After Testing

-Results are typically used to guide personalised nutritional and lifestyle strategies.
-Where appropriate, Organic Acid Testing may be ordered through a practitioner using clinically validated laboratories such as the Organic Acid Test (OAT).
+3. Consider ordering through a clinician: Where appropriate, Organic Acid Testing may be ordered through a practitioner using clinically validated laboratories such as the Organic Acid Test (OAT).

 Frequently Asked Questions